-Liminals were figures at the crossover of Algonquian and English cultures, a perfect junction to observe the dynamics of Algonquian exchanges.
+Liminals (see my essay where I use the word “creoles” as a related term) were figures at the intersection of Algonquian and English cultures, a perfect junction to observe the dynamics of Algonquian exchanges.
 At times, they were English men and boys exchanged for Algonquian counterparts.
 In the case of Indians, they were men the English had captured, transported to England to learn English, and returned to aid in colonization.
-Indians served as interpreters, tools of conquest or Christianization, or valuable storehouses of knowledge on growing corn, hunting and fishing techniques, or how to survive in a wilderness setting.
-English boys, such as Henry Spelman, who at age 14 was sent to live with Wahunsenacah as an interpreter, also served important roles.
+Indians served as interpreters or storehouses of knowledge on growing corn, and hunting and fishing techniques.
+They taught settlers how to survive in a wilderness setting.
+English boys, such as Henry Spelman, who at age 14 colonial leaders sent to live with Wahunsenacah as an interpreter, also served important roles.
 Spelman spent nearly a year with Indian groups and wrote a narrative of their practices of marriage and divorce, Indian law and punishment, child naming practices, religion, sickness and burial practices, and ritual ceremonies.
 When Wahunsenacah used him to lead a deadly ambush of an English trading party, he ran away and later provided knowledge that led to the capture of Matoaka (Pocahonatas).

-Matoaka was a secret name given to Pocahontas, one of Wahunsenacah’s many children.
+Matoaka was a secret name Indians used for Pocahontas, one of Wahunsenacah’s many children.
 The tribal identity and name of her mother is unknown.
 By custom, Wahunsenacah took many wives each of whom returned to the general Powhatan population to be supported by him.
 The name Pocahontas likely relates to her reputation as a playful, mischievous, and fun-loving child of eleven years of age in 1607.
-Amonute was another Algonquian name and she received the Christian name Rebecca when she was baptized in 1614.
+Amonute was another Algonquian name, and the English gave her the Christian name Rebecca when she was baptized in 1614.
 Shortly after, she married John Rolfe, a widower, she gave birth to a son Thomas, and traveled to London.
 On the way back, she became gravely ill, died, and was buried under the chancel of St. Gregory’s church at Gravesend, England.
 Other details of her life can be found in the above link.
 Her value to the Jamestown colony was substantial.
 On one occasion she warned the fort about an eminent attack from Wahunsenacah.
-She was a frequent visitor and her beauty and manner charmed English royalty and belied the stereotypes of primitive savages.
+She was a frequent visitor to the Jamestown colony, and her beauty and manner charmed English royalty and belied the stereotypes of primitive savages.

 These few examples do not do justice to Algonquian contributions to New America.
 Liminals provided invaluable assistance as language interpreters, sources of information on Algonquian customs and lifestyles (see John White watercolors and Henry Spelman’s Relation of Virginia), fishing and hunting practices, organizing and planting fields, growing crops, law and governance, and other contributions that need research and far more attention than has been given to them.
-Algonquian fall harvest festivals predated the official U.S. Thanksgiving day proclaimed by Abraham Lincoln by two and a half centuries.
+Algonquian fall harvest festivals predated the official U.S. Thanksgiving Day proclaimed by Abraham Lincoln two and a half centuries later.